MinaProtocol/mina/README-dev.md

 ## Running a node

 The source code for the Mina node is located in `src/app/cli/`.
-After it is compiled, you can run the source code like this:
+After it is compiled, you can run the compiled binary like this:

 ```shell
 $ dune exec src/app/cli/src/mina.exe -- daemon --libp2p-keypair /path/to/key
 ```

+The results of a successful build appear in `_build/default/src/app/cli/src/mina.exe`.

 The default configuration of the node depends on the build profile that is used during compilation.
 To connect to some networks, you need to compile the daemon with a specific profile.